Donald Trump

 -

-A new agreement between the Trump administration and drugmakers Eli Lilly and Novo Nordisk promises cheaper obesity drugs, but critics say the structure of the deal still favors…
+A new agreement between the Trump administration and drugmakers Eli Lilly and Novo Nordisk promises cheaper obesity drugs for patients, but analysts say the biggest winners may still be the pharmaceutical companies.

 -